dina-adel/JPEG-compression-/ReadME.md

 *Undergraduate Information Theory Course*

 This project is an implementation of the DCT-based JPEG image Compression.
-To compress an image using the JEPG algorithm, we implemented the DCT algorithm, quantization, run length encoding/decoding and huffman encoder/decoder from scratch and used them.
+To do the compression, we implemented the DCT algorithm, quantization, run length encoding/decoding and huffman encoder/decoder from scratch and used them.